Chris Fleming (comedian): Stand-up comedy

-In 2016 and 2017 he toured the United States with his stand-up comedy show titled Showpig.
+In 2016 and 2017 they toured the United States with their stand-up comedy show titled Showpig.
 When asked the meaning of the title, Fleming stated, "I fancy myself a showpig – grease me up and send me to market!"

-Describing his comedic process to WBUR in 2019, Fleming said,I burn the formula every time I make something.
+Describing their comedic process to WBUR in 2019, Fleming said,I burn the formula every time I make something.
 I really revel in making things that no one is asking for.
 I think it might be the nature of being anti-establishment is like, when people like something they're like "Oh we want more of this," I'm going to give them something completely out of left-field.
 I think that's a way to make inspired work.
 To follow yourself and not to follow what David Bowie called "The Gallery."Fleming is likely referring to Bowie's advice for young artists, in which Bowie says, "Never play for the gallery...Never work for other people at what you do."

 Fleming's stand-up tour entitled Boba Everyday began in late 2019 and was postponed until 2021 due to the COVID-19 pandemic.
 In October 2020, Fleming announced Forest Musings, a virtual show.
-In August 2021, Fleming announced his stand-up tour, Tricky Tricky.
-In May 2022, he announced a summer stand-up tour with venues in British Columbia, Texas, New York, Ontario, and Vermont.
+In August 2021, Fleming announced their stand-up tour, Tricky Tricky.
+In May 2022, they announced a summer stand-up tour with venues in British Columbia, Texas, New York, Ontario, and Vermont.

-When Vulture asked for the best comedy advice he had received, Fleming responded, "Rick Jenkins, owner of the Comedy Studio [in Harvard Square], taught me that, through clarity with your audience, even the most absurd idea can be accessible - also, that no idea is too absurd."
+When Vulture asked for the best comedy advice they had received, Fleming responded, "Rick Jenkins, owner of the Comedy Studio [in Harvard Square], taught me that, through clarity with your audience, even the most absurd idea can be accessible—also, that no idea is too absurd."

 Gender identity

-Fleming lampooned his audience's questions about his gender in a 2016 video titled "Am I A Man?"
-His response was, "Can I consider myself a man if, in a pinch, I can dry myself off with a hand towel?"
+Fleming lampooned their audience's questions about their gender in a 2016 video titled "Am I A Man?"
+Their response was, "Can I consider myself a man if, in a pinch, I can dry myself off with a hand towel?"

-When asked for his preferred pronouns in a 2019 The Peak interview, Fleming stated, "Anything works for me."
+When asked for their preferred pronouns in a 2019 The Peak interview, Fleming stated, "Anything works for me."